8 Surprising Marketing Channels Law Firms Are Doubling Down On in 2026

 Use Client-Focused Videos

 Video content surprised me most this year, and honestly I was late to it.
-Only 30% of law firms are using it right now, which means most attorneys are still leaving that space empty.
+Relatively few law firms are using it right now, which means most attorneys are still leaving that space empty.
 I began shooting a few fairly straightforward answers to the questions I get asked in every initial consultation.
 What happens to the house, how support is calculated, what judges really want in custody cases.
 Just a camera and good lighting on the phone, no script.

 I think this matters more in family law than in any other practice area, because of the kind of clients I work with.
 People going through a divorce are not shopping for the cheapest option.
 They are looking for someone they can trust during the worst period of their life.
 Video got me in front of that decision before I ever answered the phone, and that's why I'm not slowing down on it.